shinkira/BrewerMap/README.md

 ### Note ###

-Compared to other functions available on MATLAB File Exchange, this function:
+Note that the function BREWERMAP:
-* Consists of just one convenient M-file (no .mat files).
+* Consists of just one convenient M-file (no .mat files or file clutter).
+* No third-party file dependencies.
+* Interpolates in the Lab colorspace.
-* Requires only the standard ColorBrewer scheme name to select the colorscheme.
+* Requires just the standard ColorBrewer scheme name to select the colorscheme.
 * Supports all ColorBrewer colorschemes.
-* Uses the complete palette for each scheme (eg. Diverging = 15 colors).
-* Outputs the MATLAB standard N-by-3 numeric RGB array.
+* Outputs a MATLAB standard N-by-3 numeric RGB array.
 * Default length is the standard MATLAB default colormap length (same length as the current colormap).
-* Is compatible with all MATLAB functions that use colormaps (eg: "contourcmap").
+* Is compatible with all MATLAB functions that use colormaps (eg: CONTOURCMAP).
 * Includes the option to reverse the colormap color sequence.
-* Does not break ColorBrewer's Apache license conditions.
+* Does not break ColorBrewer's Apache license conditions!

 ### Note ###